ASML Holding

 30+ years of machine performance data from every major chip fab run generates yield-optimisation intelligence that is compounding, exclusive, and the foundation of the recurring service contract moat.

 Dutch export-controlled technology requires government approval per sale; classified as dual-use under Wassenaar.
-No Chinese fab can receive EUV systems.
-TSMC/Samsung/Intel dependency creates a state-protected monopoly with no legislative path to disruption.
+VEU fast-track exemptions for Chinese customers were revoked in 2026, with ASML expecting significantly lower China demand in 2026; no Chinese fab can receive EUV systems.
+TSMC/Samsung/Intel dependency and US/Dutch co-regulation create a state-protected monopoly with no legislative path to disruption.

 Deep co-development IP partnerships with TSMC, Samsung, and Intel create mutual dependency.
 AI chip demand is widening this loop — more compute demand drives more fab investment which drives more ASML machines.
 Not yet 'strong' as it remains bilateral rather than self-reinforcing at scale.